Residential Real Estate

 - But, in general, homeowners are sitting with more equity than ever (NJ reports 95+% with positive equity) and are no longer using their homes as an ATM.
 So, the effect of any slowdown on housing should be minimal (if at all).

 - Consumer confidence remains high nation-wide based on the job and stock market increases.

-- There is a bit of offset to this encouraging news from the discord that we see in our national politics.
+- There is a bit of offset to this encouraging news from the discord that we see in our national politics and trade policies.

 - This confidence is reflected in buyer traffic being up at open houses.
 However, with a lack of inventory in our lower price points, there are fewer houses for sale.